tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 S ::= he is a handsome act ^ or | she is a pretty act ^ ress ;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The obvious limitation of this feature is that all the groups in a given production must contain __the same number of atoms__.
-Also, bare in mind that the _scope_ of this constraint is a single production.
+Also, bear in mind that the _scope_ of this constraint is a single production.

-È importante capire che la generazione posizionale non sostituisce il sistema di label, ma offre un'alternativa sintetica ad esso nei frequenti casi in cui verrebbe utilizzato per declinare termini.
-Non è difficile immaginare comunque come tale meccanismo possa tornare utile in altri contesti; ad esempio, a livello macroscopico, per specificare relazioni tra porzioni di una frase:

 It's important to understand that positional generation is not a substitute of the labels system, rather it's a concise alternative to it for those frequent scenarios where it would be employed for declination purposes.
 Nonetheless, it's easy to envisage how this feature could be useful in other contexts too; for example, on a macroscopic level, to specify relations between portions of a sentence: